zencart/documentation/content/user/first_steps/server_requirements.md

 ## SSL, OpenSSL, cURL

 *   Zen Cart requires cURL to be installed/compiled into PHP with OpenSSL.
 If this capability is not available, a message to that effect will be displayed during the initial installation's system-inspection, however it will still allow installation anyway.
 It is up to you to ensure cURL is enabled.
 Consult your hosting company for assistance.
-*   **NOTE:** Use of HTTPS (ie: SSL) **is highly recommended** **for** the purpose of protecting the data you collect about your customers, and their payments.
-In fact, some payment modules require SSL in order to work, and using them without SSL is typically a violation of your TOS with your merchant bank and **PCI compliance**.
-*   You should test your site's security using [www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/index.html) and have your hosting company resolve all reported issues.
+*   You should always use HTTPS (SSL) on your store.
+Be sure to regularly test your site's SSL (https) using [www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/index.html) and have your hosting company resolve all reported issues.
+If your hosting company doesn't know how to resolve the issues to at least a "B" rating, find another hosting company.
-*   It is STRONGLY RECOMMENDED that you ensure your server administrator knows how to configure the server's TLS capabilities to be compliant with latest security practices, else your payment processing may not work.

 ## PHP Version